liminalsunset/basic/README.md

 11. You have unapplied migrations: python3 manage.py migrate

-12. Create a new repo on github, don't initialize with anything.
+12. Create a new repo on github, don't initialize with anything and wait to do anything else because you likely don't want to publish your secret key to git:

-IMPORTANT!!:
+Luckily we have python decouple availabe (https://pypi.org/project/python-decouple/) to read more.

 13. Find a .gitignore like:
     https://djangowaves.com/tips-tricks/gitignore-for-a-django-project/